vippsas/vipps-magento/CONTRIBUTING.md

 ---
 END_METADATA -->

-# Contributing to Checkout with Vipps for Magento
+# Contributing to Vipps/MobilePay Payment Module for Adobe Commerce

 If you want to contribute: Great!
 No issue or pull request is too small!